How to Communicate Better as a Student in NigeriaAugust 13, 2021

 You can use the military chest-out, stomach-in method, keeping your legs and arms apart.
 You can sit cross-legged if you feel it’s appropriate for the gathering.
 The purpose of a comfortable stance is to allow you to focus on the actual speaking when you start.
 If you keep adjusting your posture as you speak, your audience is very likely to get distracted, and you don’t want that.

+When it comes to enhancing your communication skill as a student, smilling comes in handy.
 Smiling is contagious; almost every time.
-Being a student is not an easy endeavour, everyone knows that.
+Being a student is not an easy endeavour, and everyone knows that.
 That, however, is not enough reason to have an unpleasant countenance plastered on your face everywhere you go.
 When you smile, you invite people to pay attention to you.
 They get curious; feeling the need to know what’s so interesting about your topic of discussion.
 They want to know what’s keeping that smile plastered to your face.

 Smiling also helps you feel good.
 It boosts your confidence which ultimately improves your communication skills.